Magic Quadrant for Data Quality Tools

 - Workflow/data quality process support: Processes and user interfaces for various data quality roles, such as data stewards.

 - Service enablement: Service-oriented characteristics and support for service-oriented architecture (SOA) deployments.

-The tools provided by vendors in this market are generally consumed by technology users for internal deployment in their IT infrastructure.
-However, off-premises solutions in the form of hosted data quality offerings, software-as-a-service (SaaS) delivery models and cloud services continue to evolve and grow in popularity.
+The tools provided by vendors in this market are generally consumed by end-user organizations for internal deployment in their IT infrastructure — to directly support transactional processes that require data quality operations and to enable staff in data-quality-oriented roles (such as data stewards) to engage in data quality improvement work.
+Off-premises solutions in the form of hosted data quality offerings, SaaS delivery models and cloud services continue to evolve and grow in popularity.